Clark County Community Services

 Mental Health Ombudsman

 Each Regional Support Network (RSN) must have in place a process that provides consumers with a complaint and grievance system that complies with state/federal laws, ensures confidentiality, and leaves no room for retaliatory actions against the consumer reporter.
 The process must provide access to an Administrative Fair Hearing by all consumers when dissatisfaction with services has been expressed or a Washington Administrative Code has been violated.
 The Mental Health Ombudsman (MHO) office is independent and separate from the RSN.
 A consumer of mental health service can file a complaint with the agency, the MHO office, or with the RSN.
-Acting as an advocate for the consumer, the MHO can listen to the compliant(s), investigate the allegations, and make recommendations for the resolution/solution.
+Acting as an advocate for the consumer, the MHO will listen to the compliant(s), investigate the allegations, and make recommendations for resolution.
 As an advocate, the Ombudsman can follow the consumer from the compliant to grievance process and through Administrative Fair Hearing proceedings.
 However, the primary goal of advocacy is to resolve the complaint or issue at the lowest level possible.
-Reporting to the Quality Review Team, the Quality Manager’s Committee, the Enrollee and Stakeholder’s Committee, and the Mental Health Advisory Board, the MHO is responsible for reporting trends and themes in the mental health community and works collaboratively with all partners to keep the system flowing, functional and at optimal service levels beneficial to all.
+Reporting to the Quality Review Team, the Quality Managers Committee, the Enrollee and Stakeholders Committee, and the Mental Health Advisory Board, the MHO reports trends and themes in the mental health community and works collaboratively with all partners to keep the system operating at optimal service levels beneficial to all.

 Provides a wide variety of social and health services for veterans.